-founder & Creative Director
+founder & EXECUTIVE Director

 Lauren Ash is a multifaceted creative entrepreneur and visionary most-recognized for her leadership prioritizing black women in the wellness and editorial fields.
 As the Founder and Creative Director of Black Girl In Om, she promotes holistic wellness for women of color through BGIO’s online publication, wellness sessions, podcast, creative agency, and award-winning social media platforms.
 As co-founder of Lifestyle with Ivory + Ash, Lauren creates inspiring and educational affirmations on lifestyle goods for women of color.
 And as co-founder of award-winning Party Noire, she celebrates black womanhood through Black Joy centered parties and community gatherings.